-This article takes a closer look at both oils—breaking down their nutritional differences, their health benefits, and how best to incorporate them into your diet so you can get the most out of each.
+This article provides a closer examination of both oils.
+We’ll break down their nutritional differences, discuss their health benefits, and provide guidance on how to incorporate them into your diet best, so you can maximise the benefits of each.

 Both avocado oil and extra virgin olive oil are high in monounsaturated fats (MUFAs), which are known to support heart health, reduce inflammation, and improve cholesterol levels.
 However, they do have some key differences.

 One key difference is their omega-6 to omega-3 ratio.
-While both contain healthy fats, avocado oil has a slightly higher ratio of omega-6, which, if consumed in excess, can contribute to inflammation.
-EVOO has a better balance of fats, giving it a slight nutritional edge.
+While both contain healthy fats, avocado oil has a slightly higher ratio of omega-6 fatty acids, which, if consumed in excess, can contribute to inflammation.
+Extra virgin olive oil has a better balance of fats, giving it a slight nutritional edge.

 Which Oil is Healthier?